storj-archived/data-api/README.md

 ### Communication
 This should be implemented in JSON RPC

-### Authentication
+### Client Authentication
 Authentication should be done by signing a nonce with private key on every transaction.
 It should mirror how we do authentication between farmers and Statusify.

-We need to determine how to easily generate keys for new modules.
-We could drop in the module, which would create a key on the server side, (possibly have an admin user authorize the key creation with admin key) then move that key to the service.
+~~We need to determine how to easily generate keys for new modules.
+We could drop in the module, which would create a key on the server side, (possibly have an admin user authorize the key creation with admin key) then move that key to the service.~~

+We can generate keys and store them in the config/local.js of each system.
+This is in .gitignore.

 ### Request

 ```
 {
-  "method": "put",
+  "method": "report.put",
   "id": 1234567,
   "params": {
-    "service": "stat-generator",
-    "type": "uptime",
+    "address": "somefakeaddress",
     "message": "{\"farmer_id\": 12345, \"date_range\": { \"start\": \"startdatehere\", \"end\": \"enddatehere\" }, \"percent\": 99.999 }"
   },
   "timestamp": "2016-04-14T13:05:29-04:00",
   "signature": "siggoeshere"
 }
 ```

-+ auth(JSON) - This would be a JSON object containing authentication information
-  + This could be done in the header instead
-  + We need to discuss how to do auth to/from all of these microservices
-  + We should consider humans authenticating but also service accounts where automation is necessary
-+ service(STRING) - This is the name of the service that we're pushing data for
++ address(STRING) - This is used to verify the signature
-  + Each service should have it's own module that is dynamically loaded from files in a directory
-  + Upon load of each service, the service is registered and exposed as an available service
-+ set_type(STRING)
-+ data_destination(STRING) ?
-Could allow the pushing service to determine where the data goes?
-Might simply leave this up to the data-api + message - This is the data that we're pushing
-+ message(JSON) - This is the data that we're pushing
++ message(JSON STRING) - This is the data that we're pushing
 + method(STRING) - [get|put|list|status] (others?)
 This would let the data-api know if we want to pull or push data, or execute other methods

 ### Fields